seansovine/cpp_ideas/README.md

 In the file [`simple_game_curses.cpp`](simple_concurrent_console_game/simple_game_curses.cpp) we have an `ncurses` implementation of the same simple "game" above.
-In this case all the concurrency is really handled by the operating system behind the since, as it collects keypresses in a buffer and our event loop just checks that buffer on each iteration and grabs any events it contains.
+In this case all the concurrency is really handled by the operating system behind the scenes, as it collects keypresses in a buffer, and our event loop just checks that buffer on each iteration and grabs any events it contains.

-For use in this we made a utility, in [`curses_console.h`](curses_console/curses_console.h), that encapsulates and provides an interface to the `ncurses` library.
+For use in this we made a utility, [`curses_console.h`](curses_console/curses_console.h), that encapsulates and provides an interface to the `ncurses` library.

 ## Maybe owning (smart) pointer holder